ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms.
-Mostly cloudy.
+         <h3>Overnight</h3>A chance of showers and thunderstorms.
+Cloudy.
 Low around 66, with temperatures rising to around 70 overnight.
-West
+West northwest
-         wind around 5 mph.
+         wind 2 to 6 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A chance of showers and thunderstorms before 3pm.
 Mostly cloudy.
 High near 78, with temperatures falling to around 76 in the
          afternoon.
-North wind 5 to 9 mph.
+North wind around 8 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Mostly clear, with a low around 57.
-Northwest wind 3 to 7 mph.<br></div>
+Northwest wind 3 to 8 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">